radiohep/CVFisher/README.md

 ## Experiment

-Let's do experiment by letters:
+The cosmic fisher S2 experiment is given by

 ### Experiment A:

- * 32x32 regular grid of parabollic dishes
+ * 256x256 regular grid of parabollic dishes
- * D=10m
+ * D=6
  * f_sky=0.5
- * Treceiver=10K and 50K
+ * Treceiver=50K
- * zrange1: 0-6, zrange2: 30-50
+ * zrange1: 2-6, zrange2: 30-50
  * integration time: 5 years at 100% efficiency